 We make a living helping applicants get into the world’s most competitive business schools, law schools, and medical schools.
-So, it’s fair to say that applicants’ desire to get into the world’s top graduate schools is what puts food on our plates at night.
+As a result, it is fair to say that applicants’ desire to get into the world’s top graduate schools is what puts food on our plates at night.
 (And those plates carry all sorts of food; the Veritas Prep team includes devout vegans, die-hard carnivores, and everyone in between.)
-But today we’re going to offer what may seem like a slightly contrary stance, one that some applicants need to hear this week after getting getting rejected or waitlisted by a top grad school: Your whole career and life are NOT determined by what grad school you attend!
+But today, we’re going to offer what at first glance may appear to be a stance that goes against our students’ ambitions, but it is definitely one that some applicants need to hear this week after getting getting rejected or waitlisted by the grad school of their dreams: the path your entire career and life will take is NOT determined by what grad school you attend!